linhaobuaa/IJOC.2022.0155/README.md

 ## Replicating

 1. Please firstly download and prepare the data sets according to the instructions in [data/README.md](data/README.md).
-Then, we recommend to use GPUs to run the codes in the `scripts` folder, and we detail the instructions as follows.
+Then, we recommend to use GPUs to run the codes in the folder [scripts](scripts), and we detail the instructions as follows.

 2. To replicate the results of our proposed model in [Table 1](results/table1.png) of the paper, please do the following commands:
 ```